wp-plugins/sf-move-login/readme.txt

 Contributors: GregLone, SecuPress, juliobox
 Tags: login, logout, url, security
 Requires at least: 3.1
-Tested up to: 4.1
+Tested up to: 4.1.1
 Stable tag: trunk
 License: GPLv3
 License URI: http://www.screenfeed.fr/gpl-v3.txt

-Change your login URL for something like http://example.com/login and stop login brute force attempts.
+Change your login URL for something like <code>http://example.com/login</code> and stop login brute force attempts.

 == Description ==

-This plugin forbids access to **http://example.com/wp-login.php** and creates new URLs, like **http://example.com/login** or **http://example.com/logout**.
+This plugin forbids access to **http://example.com/wp-login.php** and creates new urls, like **http://example.com/login** or **http://example.com/logout**.

-By default, the new URLs become: *example.com/login*, *example.com/register*, *example.com/lostpassword*, *example.com/resetpass* and *example.com/logout*.

 This is a great way to limit bots trying to brute force your login (trying to guess your login and password).
-Of course, the new URLs are easier to remember too.
+Of course, the new urls are easier to remember too.
-The plugin is small, fast, and does not create new security vulnerabilities like some other plugins I've seen.

 Also remember: the use of this plugin does NOT exempt you to use a strong password.
 Moreover, never use "admin" as login, this is the first attempt for bots.

 = Translations =

-* English
+* US English
 * French
-* Serbo-Croatian (thank you Borisa)
+* Serbo-Croatian (partial, thank you Borisa)
-* Hebrew (thank you Ahrale)
+* Hebrew (partial, thank you Ahrale)

 = Multisite =